-- The benefit cut increases over time, because prices grow more slowly than wages - High-wage earners will pay the same in taxes but receive less in benefits, possibly causing them to reduce their support of the program
+- The benefit cut increases over time because prices grow more slowly than wages - High-wage earners will pay the same in taxes but receive less in benefits, possibly causing them to reduce their support of the program

-Options Actuarial balance (as a percent of payroll) Percent of 75-year shortfall (based on average shortfall of 2.67%) Increase the number of years used to calculate benefits for re- tirees and survivors (but not for disabled workers) from 35 to 40, phased in 2012-20. .47 18% Beginning with those newly eligible for OASDI benefits in 2018 and later, reduce PIA formula factors so that benefits grow by inflation rather than by increases in real wages.
-2.60 97% Maintain current benefits for the bottom 30% of workers, re- duce formula factors such that benefits grow by inflation rather than by increases in real wages.
-1.42 53% Maintain current benefits for bottom 40% of workers, reduce formula factors such that benefits grow by inflation rather than by increases in real wages.
-1.18 44% Maintain current benefits for bottom 50% of workers, reduce formula factors such that benefits grow by inflation rather than by increases in real wages. .94 35%
+Options Change in actuarial balance (the deficit as a percent of payroll) Percent of 75-year short- fall (2.68% of payroll) eliminated Increase the number of years used to calculate benefits for retirees and survivors (but not for disabled workers) from 35 to 40, phased in 2015-23.
+46 16% Beginning with those newly eligible for OASDI benefits in 2021 and later, reduce PIA formula factors so that when initial benefits are calculated, earlier earnings are adjusted for inflation rather than for increases in real wages. -2.56 89% Maintain current benefits for the bottom 30% of workers (those whose career earnings averaged about \$25,000 [in today's dollars] or less); reduce formula factors so that when initial benefits are calculated, earlier earnings are adjusted for inflation rather than for increases in real wages. -1.41 49%

+Options Change in actuarial balance (the deficit as a percent of payroll) Percent of 75-year short- fall (2.68% of payroll) eliminated Maintain current benefits for bottom 40% of workers (those whose career earnings averaged about \$33,000 [in today's dollars] or less); reduce formula factors so that when initial benefits are calculated, earlier earnings are adjusted for inflation rather than for increases in real wages. -1.18 41% Maintain current benefits for bottom 50% of workers (those whose career earnings averaged about \$42,000 [in today's dollars] or less); reduce formula factors so that when initial benefits are calculated, earlier earnings are adjusted for inflation rather than for increases in real wages.
+95 33%